Pelvic Floor Dysfunction Complicates Sex— How Do I Tell My Date That?

 You've already taken a great first step by just acknowledging the stress you’re feeling about being vulnerable with new partners, which is preventing you from feeling the way you want to during intimacy.
 This feeling is understandable.
 As any nervousness or anxiety increases, you are both distracted and pulled away from pleasure and bonding.
 There could also be added worry that the body will continue to tighten from the tension you're feeling.

-But, first, remember “Pain is a human experience and is valid," says Jaimee Arnoff, PhD, a certified pain reprocessing therapist and my private practice partner.
-The migraines, endometriosis, and pelvic floor dysfunction are not something you have control over; but you can certainly utilize the resources available to you to live life fully.
+But first, remember "pain is a human experience and is valid", says Jaimee Arnoff, PhD, a certified pain reprocessing therapist and my private practice partner.
+The migraines, endometriosis and pelvic floor dysfunction are not something you have control over; but you can certainly utilise the resources available to you to live life fully.

 “